mpv-player/mpv/DOCS/man/options.rst

     (macOS only)
     Uses the native fullscreen mechanism of the OS (default: yes).

+``--show-in-taskbar=<yes|no>``
+    (Windows and X11 only)
+    Show mpv in the taskbar (default: yes).
+If set to no, mpv will no longer appear in taskbars and tasklists in supported window managers, and may be excluded from Alt+Tab window switching.

 ``--monitorpixelaspect=<ratio>``
     Set the aspect of a single pixel of your monitor or TV screen (default:
     1).
 A value of 1 means square pixels (correct for (almost?) all LCDs).
 See